Exquisition/Exquisition/README.md

 -->

+Currently occupied with internship + school, looking complete some cool projects on automation (fight the scalpers with CS), web scraping and more in the near future.

 - 🔭 I’m currently working on Finishing off my Engineering degree from University of Toronto ...
 - 💬 Ask me about data science, backend development, algorithms ...
-- 📫 How to reach me: Check out my personal website
+- 📫 How to reach me: send me an email
 - ⚡ Fun fact: I love graph theory ...